The Definition of a Polyglot

-Audible.com is one I wasn’t even aware of.
-They don’t have all languages on there, but it’s a great resource.
+Audible.com is a wonderful resource for language learners.
+They don’t have all languages, but it’s a great resource nonetheless.
 I had to give a Skype discussion in German and I hadn’t done any German for such a long time I figured I wanted to refresh it.
 I’m interested in German history, so I Googled it and up came a number of audiobooks.
 I downloaded one on my iPhone and now I’m listening and learning about German history wherever I want.
 It’s fascinating.

 In her book 10 Core Practices for Better Writing Melissa Donovan stresses that you learn your grammar and vocabulary from reading interesting things.
 It’s a book to help native speakers of English write better, and she explains that the best way to write better is to read better (and I would add listen with an mp3).
 Sound goes with reading, always, even in your own language.
 If you listen to rich material, your language will become richer and your vocabulary will grow.

 There is more than one definition of a polyglot.
-We can be silent polyglots.
-We can be talkative polyglots who don’t read.
-We can be any kind of polyglot we want.
+We can be silent polyglots, talkative polyglots who don’t read, we can be any kind of polyglot we want.
 The main thing is to engage, enjoy the process and to discover new languages.